-Want a super healthy vegan recipe that kicks butt?
+Want a healthy vegan recipe that’s got kick?
 Try this Korean inspired spicy noodle bowl, made with spaghetti squash.

 Oodles of (low-cal) noodles: